palewire/go-big-with-github-actions/docs/scraper.md

           git commit -m "Latest data for Iowa" && git push || true
 ```

 Save this workflow to our repo.
-Go to `Actions` tab and choose your scraper workflow and click `Run workflow` as we did in the previous chapter.
+Go to the `Actions` tab, choose your scraper workflow, and click `Run workflow`, as we did in the previous chapter.

 ![first run](_static/scraper-3.png)